0tieno/100DaysOfCloud/README.md

 ## Main Objective

-To master Azure / AWS Cloud technologies and prepare for a career as a Cloud Engineer.
+To master Azure / AWS Cloud technologies and prepare for a career as a DevOps | Cloud Engineer.

-***I will dedicate at least 2 hours every day for the next 100 days to practice and learn Azure / AWS Cloud skills.***
+***I will dedicate at least 2 hours daily for the next 100 days to practice and learn Azure / AWS Cloud skills.***

 Welcome to the 100-day challenge to master cloud technologies with Azure / AWS.
-Over the next three months, I will be focusing on gaining the necessary skills and knowledge to become a DevOps | Cloud Engineer role.
+Over the next three months, I will focus on gaining the necessary skills and knowledge to become a DevOps | Cloud Engineer.
 This challenge will involve daily practice, project building, and certification preparation to ensure that I am well-equipped to secure a job in the software, and cloud computing industry.

 ## Challenge Timeline